 Now, there is no such distinction between being a natural being and being a source of change.42 When what something is (its categorical being) includes being a source of change (its dynamic-energetic being), it will move itself (Met.
 IX.1 1046a28–29).
 Such self-moving beings include elements, living things, and heavenly bodies (Met.
 IX.8 1050b18–28).43

-To understand what is at stake in this passage, and therefore what it accomplishes, we must understand why this is a difficult distinction to make.
+To understand what is at stake in this passage, and therefore what it accomplishes, it will help to say why this is a difficult distinction to make.
 For the self-moving bronze to be a problem, two things must be the case: first, being bronze must be a way to be complete (entelecheia).
 If not, there would be no possibility that it would change itself.
 Second, bronze and its being-capable of being a statue must be hard to discern without the “as” clause.
-By addressing this difficulty, we can see more clearly what being-in-potency (to dunamei on) is.
+Addressing this difficulty clarifies what being-in-potency (to dunamei on) is.

 Disentangling Categorical and Energetic Being (Phys.
 III.1 201a35−b3)